 - The diet should be high-protein, high-carbohydrate, and low fat.

 - It may be helpful to elevate the head of the bed with wooden blocks under the bedposts to allow gravity to keep the acid in the stomach.
 Pillows under the head are not helpful though wedges that elevate the head and upper chest are effective.

 - Losing weight reduces reflux.

-- Drugs such as nonsteroidal antiinflammatory drugs (NSAIDS), theophylline (Theo-Dur, Respbid, Slo-Bid, Theo-24, Theolair, Uniphyl, Slo-Phyllin), anticholinergics, and calcium channel blockers should be avoided if feasible, but discontinuing any medication should be discussed with the doctor first.
+- Drugs such as nonsteroidal anti-inflammatory drugs (NSAIDS), theophylline (Theo-Dur, Respbid, Slo-Bid, Theo-24, Theolair, Uniphyl, Slo-Phyllin), anticholinergics, and calcium channel blockers should be avoided if feasible, but discuss discontinuing any medication with a doctor first.

 Viewers share their comments